-(a) All entering students plan a research program with their supervisor at the start of their degree studies.
+a) All entering students plan a research program with their supervisor at the start of their degree studies.
 Progress in research is monitored by the Supervisory Committee through annual enrollment in the Research Evaluation courses (Chemistry 7020 3.0).
 This requires an annual progress report consisting of a written paper, a public oral presentation, and an oral examination, usually in May each year.
-Satisfactory progress in research results in credit for Chemistry 7020 3.0 and a statement of the student's progress in the student's record.
-In the event of failure to achieve satisfactory progress, the student is normally required to withdraw from the program.
+An overall rating of "pass" results in credit for Chemistry 7020 3.0 and a statement of the student's progress in the student's record.
+In the event of receiving an overall rating of "failure," the student is normally required to withdraw from the program.
 Failure to enrol in the annual Chemistry 7020 3.0 course and/or to submit the completed research evaluation form within 30 days of the oral examination will result in receiving an "F" in the course, and withdrawal from the program.

-(b) In addition to Research Evaluation, each student must take a minimum of two full courses (12 credits) from those offered by the Graduate Program in Chemistry.
+b) In addition to Research Evaluation, each student must take a minimum of 12 credits from courses offered by the Graduate Program in Chemistry.
 These should be chosen in consultation with the student's supervisor.
-The 12 credits need to be completed by the end of six terms.
+The 12 credits need to be completed by the end of the sixth term.
 Permission of the Graduate Program Director is required for an extension to this time limit for course work completion.
 For students entering the PhD program with an MSc degree, a maximum of six credits may be allowed for courses taken at York University or at another recognized university.